jiahaoqi1/ISQA-3420/Use Cases.md

 **Failed End Conditions:** Manager receives inaccurate policy information for the requested project packages

-**Triggers:** Manager uploads or identifies policy information from the License and Vulnerabilities database
+**Trigger:** Manager uploads or identifies policy information from the License and Vulnerabilities database